Mahdi1Taheri/Py7-Assignments/Assignment18/README.md

 # Calculator with Grid layout.

-this is a Responsive calculator
+this is a Responsive calculator <br />
 ![s1](https://i.postimg.cc/RZy84Nnm/s1.png)